arunapi/Sorting/README.md

 This is project explaining different kinds of Sorting algorithms mentioned in the book [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844)

 Contents below are my learnings from the book and Code examples are my own.
+## Insertion Sort

+The book says

+    Insertion sort works the way many people sort a hand of playing cards.
+We start with an empty left hand and the cards face down on the table.
+    To find the correct position for a card, we compare it with each of the cards already in hand, from right to left.
+    At all times the cards held in the left hand are sorted, and these cards were originally the top cards of the pile on the table.

+    The algorithm sorts the input numbers in place: it rearranges the numbers within array A, with at most a constant number of them sorted outside the array at any time.

+Read is my thought experiment before writing the algorithm [here](https://dev.to/arunapi/learning-algorithms-384c)

+### Algorithm: Insertion Sort
+*When do I know I am ready!
+You never know.
+It's just a leap of faith. - Spiderman-Intro to Spiderverse*

+**Step 1:** Move the 2nd card you want to compare into the `place holder`

+**Step 2:** Set the position of the card you are going to compare against previous cards into `position of the card to be sorted`.
+Set `position of the card to be sorted` as 2

+**Step 3:** Set `position of the previous card to be compared` = `position of the card to be sorted` - 1

+**Step 4:** Check if `position of the previous card to be compared` > 0.
+There is at least one previous card to compare. else, go to Step 9.

+**Step 4:** Compare the card in your `place holder` against the card in `position of the previous card to be compared`.
+If the value in `place holder` is less, go to Step 5, else go to Step

+**Step 5:** Shift the card you just compared to the `position of the previous card to be compared`.

+A[`position of the previous card to be compared`+1] = A[`position of the previous card to be compared`]

+**Step 6:** Decrement the value of `position of the previous card to be compared` in order to compare the card in your `place holder` with the one before.

+`position of the previous card to be compared` = `position of the previous card to be compared` - 1', and go to Step 4

+**Step 7:** You found the position where the card needs to be inserted and shifted all the cards greater than the current card value.
+Insert the card after the `position of the previous card to be compared`.

+A[`position of the previous card to be compared`+1] = `place holder`

+**Step 8:** if next card exists `position of the card to be sorted`+1 < array size, move the next card in the `place holder` else, you've finished sorting, go to Step 10.

+**Step 9:** Set the position of the card you are going to compare against previous cards into `position of the card to be sorted`.
+Go to Step 3.

+**Step 10:** End

+I took the leap of faith, focused on re-usability of the steps, reduced my chatter, and arrived at the above steps after several re-writes.

+This is not a tutorial for the Insertion Sort algorithm.
+The algorithm above is one of several ways and can even be optimized.
+If at all you want to take away one thing from this blog, it is just that, while trying to learn algorithms, slowing yourself down and writing down your thoughts really help.

 ## Merge Sort

 Algorithm design technique used for merge sort is **divide-and-conquer** snd is recursive in structure.